JAARS: Aviation

 The JAARS Sea Operations team provides boats, safety equipment, and water-safety training to Bible translators and other missionaries who travel on remote waters.

 Museum

-The Alphabet Museum is located in the Shipman Building at the JAARS Base in Waxhaw, North Carolina.
+The Alphabet Museum is located in the Pittman Building at the JAARS Base in Waxhaw, North Carolina.
 The museum was established in 1991 by JAARS founder William Cameron Townsend and focuses on the development of the world's alphabets and the history of writing systems and written languages.
 Exhibits include maps, paintings, sculptures, a replica of the Rosetta Stone, a Torah scroll that is over 150 years old and a handmade lyre.
-The languages covered include Greek, Arabic, Hebrew, Cyrillic and African languages.
+The alphabets covered include Greek, Arabic, Hebrew, Cyrillic and African languages.

-The newly reopened Cardenas Building (named for former Mexican president Lázaro Cárdenas) features all-new exhibits that tell the story of JAARS.
+The newly renovated Cardenas Building (named for former Mexican president Lázaro Cárdenas) features all-new exhibits showing why JAARS was founded and how they support mission work in the most remote places on earth.
+Interactives include airplane and boat models, an antique car, a motorcycle, and a "flying" helicopter.